drewmcgowan89/GitMovie/README.md

 # MyMovie

-This is movie is about the battle between pirates and zombies.
+This movie is about the battle between pirates and zombies.